esmith818/esmith818.github.io/_posts/resume.md

 ### Personal

 I have been a member of [F3 Nation](https://f3nation.com) since 2014 where I answer to the nickname "Blackbeard".
-I established and continue to support the [F3 Lake Norman](https://f3lakenorman.com) regional website where I continually add features and keep on top of security updates.
-I also implemented [Slack](https://slack.com) as a communication tool for the region and have added several integrations to make the app more functional for our needs.
+I established and continue to support the [F3 Lake Norman](https://f3lakenorman.com) regional website where I continually add features which present collected data in useful ways.
+I wrote a Python script that I host on a Raspberry Pi which monitors Twitter for tagged content and retweets.
+I also implemented [Slack](https://slack.com) as a communication tool for the region, and have added several integrations to make the app more functional for our needs.

+I am currently serving on the Villages of Rosedale HOA board where I am initiating a better solution for managing HOA materials, implementing a solution which will allow townhome owners to address their needs without requiring votes from single family owners, and working on improved relations between the HOA and the property owners.

 I serve on the Pastoral Council at St Mark Catholic Church where I have been an active member since 1998.
 I have previously volunteered with their high school youth in both [LifeTeen](https://lifeteen.com) and [Fraternus](https://www.fraternus.net).